FoxyLang/Foxtroids/README.md

 # To Play

-  -Make sure you have rust installed
+  -Make sure you have rust installed/n
   -Clone the repository
   -Open your command prompt
   -Use the command prompt to goto the cloned repository's directory